yqsongGitHub/RENC/README.md

 18th | enhancer | genomic coordinate of the enhancer

-### Rountine analysis 2: Get the target gene from input genomic coordinate of the duplicated enhancer.
+### Routine analysis 2: Get the target gene from input genomic coordinate of the duplicated enhancer.

 If using multiple regions as input, please separate them with a semicolon (;).
 If no results are found, return a placeholder (.).